bmeg/Normalization/README.md

 #### TrainingSetQuantileNormalization

-Implementation of training set quantile normalization.
-This implementation uses sampling to extract a reasonable resolution approximation out of the full distribution.
+Implementation of training set quantile normalization designed to be simple enough to easily translate into other languages.
+This implementation just uses simple sampling to extract a reasonable resolution approximation out of the full distribution.
+This code can also be used as-is in any JVM based pipeline.

 To train the values use it like this: